grupolema/mate-en-todas-partes-web/README.md

 Text licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](https://creativecommons.org/licenses/by-sa/4.0/).

 For image licenses see the file image_licenses.md.

+If you create your own copy of this website using the included files you MUST modify the Impressum link to a page indicating your own legal responsability.
+You must also include text in the footer indicating the name of your own organization (and logo, optionally) and indication of any modifications to content done by you.